-Closure expressions are often used when declaring completion handlers for asynchronous method calls.
+Before the introduction of structured concurrency in Swift 5.5 (a topic covered in detail in the chapter entitled "An Overview of Swift Structured Concurrency"), closure expressions were often (and still are) used when declaring completion handlers for asynchronous method calls.
 In other words, when developing iOS applications, it will often be necessary to make calls to the operating system where the requested task is performed in the background allowing the application to continue with other tasks.
 Typically, in such a scenario, the system will notify the application of the completion of the task and return any results by calling the completion handler that was declared when the method was called.
 Frequently the code for the completion handler will be implemented in the form of a closure expression.
 Consider the following code example: